 • Details of how long any offer to settle the complaint will remain open

-In the event to that we are unable to resolve a complaint, Individual Lenders (excluding Corporate Lenders) have rights to refer complaints to the Financial Ombudsman Service.
+In the event that we are unable to resolve a complaint, Individual Lenders (excluding Corporate Lenders) have rights to refer complaints to the Financial Ombudsman Service.
 Further details are available from the Financial Ombudsman Service at www.fos.org.uk

 The Complaints Register